HILLARY HOUSTON, EXECUTIVE DIRECTOR

-In 2014 Binder became the eighth executive director and pastor of Wesley House.
+Houston is the ninth executive director of Wesley House.
 As administrator, she oversees the outreach mission and is responsible for all fund-raising, grant writing and public relations efforts.
 She also supervises the mission’s staff and volunteers.
-Binder has been instrumental in creating community partnerships to benefit Wesley House.
-She said she is driven by her passion to help others.

 MANDY GIDDENS, OPERATIONS MANAGER

 Mandy has spent many years working with those in crises in Southeast Kansas and has gained a lot of knowledge around the services provided to our clientele.
 Mandy supervises the overall functions of Wesley House operations.
 She is able to keep her eyes on multiple areas in the business, ensuring productivity and efficiency while seeking to reduce costs.
 Mandy works closely with all team memebers to guide them as needed with their daily tasks in order to achieve Wesley House overall goals.

 If you have been to or interacted with Wesley House in the past few years, you more than likely have met Mandy.
 She is friendly and always willing to help.
 She brings a level of expertise and organization to the team that ensures our operations run smoothly.

 Mandy lives in the area with her family and huge mastiff.
 She enjoys gardening and spending time with her family.
 Mandy does have a prominent collection of elephants; all of them are named.

 Some Wesley House clients already know Kelly from her previous staff position with Catholic Charities here.
 With a Bachelor of Science degree in Psychology from Pittsburg State University and over 20 years of experience working with people in need, Kelly is a perfect fit as Wesley House Homeless Case Manager.
 She began working for the outreach mission in September 2015.